aosmon/functional-js-mars-dashboard/README.md

 5. Run `yarn start` in your terminal and go to `http:localhost:3000`.

-6. Remember to commit frequently, use branches, and leave good commit messages!
-You'll thank yourself later.

 ### Project Requirements

 To complete this project, UI must show the following: